 Official UK government statistics show that motor vehicle use fell to less than a third of normal levels while travel restrictions were in place during the coronavirus pandemic.
 That suggests the vast majority of us adhered to temporary guidelines around car use, which stated that only essential journeys must be undertaken during the lockdown.

-As the restrictions are eased, we can now use our vehicles for a wider range of purposes, such as travelling somewhere to exercise outdoors (in England at least; Wales and Scotland still have stricter guidelines in place).
+As the restrictions are eased, we can now use our vehicles for a wider range of purposes, such as travelling somewhere to exercise outdoors.

-Even so, while coronavirus is still present in the UK it’s advisable to disinfect your car thoroughly, particularly if other people have been or will be travelling in it.
+Even so, while coronavirus is still present in the UK it’s advisable to disinfect your car thoroughly to help prevent the spread of COVID-19, particularly if other people have been or will be travelling in it.
 This guide outlines the products and equipment you should be using to clean your car and which parts of it you should focus on, as well as when to clean it.

 When Should I Clean My Car?

-If you’re able to, you should leave your car well alone for 72 hours (three days) before cleaning it.
+If you’re able to, you should leave your car well alone for 72 hours (three days) before cleaning it with disinfectant.
+Most household cleaners will do the job, such as hydrogen peroxide or isopropyl alcohol.
 The New England Journal of Medicine published a study back in March that suggests coronavirus can survive on steel and plastic for that period of time – although the number of virus particles was shown to steadily decrease after initial contact.

 If you aren’t able to wait 72 hours after using your car, the longer you are able to wait, the better.
 However, it’s very important to clean your car thoroughly before offering anybody else a lift, particularly if they fall into an at-risk category (this includes older people, plus those with pre-existing medical conditions such as asthma, respiratory illness, diabetes and heart disease).